How to Decide: Traditional 401(k) or Roth 401(k)?

-Many employer-sponsored retirement plans now offer a Roth 401(k) in addition to a traditional 401(k).
-Use our calculator to find out which is a better fit for you.
+Many employer-sponsored retirement plans now offer a Roth 401(k) in addition to a Traditional 401(k).
+Use our calculator to find out which could be a better fit for you.

-Roth and Traditional 401(k)s: What’s the Difference?
+Traditional and Roth 401(k)s: What’s the Difference?

-They also include features such as allowing employers to match your contributions up to a certain amount, and also the option for you to make either pre-tax (traditional) or after-tax (Roth) contributions.
-This distinction is similar to Roth and traditional IRAs.
-Both account types offer unique benefits.
-Here are the differences:
+When you contribute part of your income to these accounts, you benefit from special tax advantages that you wouldn’t receive from investing in just a taxable account.
+These employer plans include features such as allowing employers to match your contributions up to a certain amount, and giving employees the ability to make either pre-tax (Traditional) or after-tax (Roth) contributions.
+The distinction between a Traditional and Roth 401(k) is similar to that of Traditional and Roth IRAs.
+Here are the key differences:

-- Pre-Tax (Traditional) 401(k): Contributions made with pre-tax income will result in a tax deduction for the amount contributed.
-Contributions are not counted as income, and they will lower your tax bill come April.
-When you contribute pre-tax, you are allowing your assets to grow on a tax-deferred basis.
+- Traditional 401(k): Contributions made with pre-tax dollars are deductible contributions.
+They are not counted as income, and they will lower your tax bill come April.
+When you contribute pre-tax dollars, you are allowing your assets to grow tax-deferred, meaning you will not have to pay taxes on the investment activity in the account, but you will be responsible for the taxes when you withdraw.
 By the time you retire and begin to pull money out of your account, every dollar withdrawn (including the growth) is taxable as ordinary income.

 Should I Pay Taxes Now or Later?